– BMW G310R recently showcased at the 2018 Auto Expo.

 |Usable Tank Volume||11-litres|

-Suspension mechanism uses inverted telescopic forks at front and monoshock rear absorbers at rear.
-Based on BMW’s tubular steel chassis, the kerb weight of the naked streetfighter is estimated at 158.5kgs.
-The 17-inch alloys are wrapped around 110/70-R17 and 150/60-R17 Metzeler tyres at front and rear respectively.
-Stopping power on the bike will come from the 300mm single disc front brake and 240mm rear disc brake with 2-piston floating caliper.
-In addition, the bike will also get a standard dual-channel anti-lock-braking system.
+The streetfighter’s suspension mechanism includes inverted telescopic forks at front and monoshock absorbers at rear.
+Built on BMW’s tubular steel chassis, the kerb weight of the naked streetfighter is estimated to be around 158.5kgs.
+Braking power is sourced from the 300mm single disc front brake and 240mm rear disc brake with 2-piston floating caliper.
+In addition, the bike will also get a standard dual-channel ABS (anti-lock-braking system).

 Front – Inverted telescopic fork

 Front – 110/70 – R17

 Rear – 240mm rear disc with 2-piston floating caliper